The Nightmare Layover in Nadi, Fiji

 Paradise at Last?

-After, I tried to muster what was left of my dignity and we decided to take a taxi with the others in our group to the beach.
+After I tried to muster what was left of my dignity and we decided to take a taxi with the others in our group to the beach.
 “Finally,” I thought, “maybe I can just sit on the beach by the sand and relax a little.”
-Upon arriving to a row of hotels and resorts our driver informed us that we would need to walk the rest of the way and that the ocean was just a few blocks down the road.
+Upon arriving at a row of hotels and resorts our driver informed us that we would need to walk the rest of the way and that the ocean was just a few blocks down the road.

-Well, 5 miles later and completely delirious we finally reached the beach and the crystal clear waters that we dreamed of.
+Well, 5 miles from Bula Fiji later and completely delirious we finally reached the beach and the crystal clear waters that we dreamed of.
 I was ready to dip my toes in and feel the cool water on my aching feet when I felt a large punch in the back and felt my body go underneath the waves.
 The feeling of my lower half hitting the salt water nearly had me in tears.
-Kallsy, had tackled me apparently thinking that the water would refresh me and my spirits and as I arose from the sea, I closed my eyes and said “Please God, just take me now.”
+Kallsy, had tackled me apparently thinking that the water would refresh me and my spirits and as I arose from the sea, I closed my eyes and said: “Please God, just take me now.”

 Seeing my obvious discomfort she realized she had made a mistake and I wasn’t about to lay out on the bare sand at risk of getting sand in my shorts so we walked to a nearby hotel that had a public restroom (THANK YOU) and a proper chair to sit on.
 That’s when a grand idea hit us, we could lounge by the hotel pool for the day, we were technically tourists after all so who would notice?